Rabb1T-762/Invoice-Textify/README.md

 Welcome to Invoice-Textify!
 This app allows you to upload images of invoices and process them to extract line-item names, costs, and invoice totals.
 You can then export this data in convenient formats for further analysis and reporting.

 ### Currently in development
 This app is still in development.

-Check back in later or consider contributing.
+The current version only supports invoices exactly like the invoices in the testData folder.
+The reason is that the image-to-text areas are currently hard coded and the app can't yet dynamically detect the data and tables.
+This is a work in progress.

+The app will work with a single file, multiple files, or directories.

+It currently calculates the total of the invoice and adds it to the dictionary under "total" and will output a single excel file with all the data for that invoice.

 ## Features